Coldwater (TV series): Production

 The six-part series is written by David Ireland, and produced by Sister for ITV.
-The series is executive produced by Chris Fry, Alice Tyler, Lydia Hampson and Jane Featherstone.
+The series is executive produced by Chris Fry, Alice Tyler, Lydia Hampson, and Jane Featherstone.
 The series is produced by Ireland, Brian Coffey and Andrew Lincoln, who also stars.
-The lead cast also includes Eve Myles, Ewen Bremner and Indira Varma.
+The lead cast also includes Eve Myles, Ewen Bremner, and Indira Varma.

 Filming began in the UK in July 2024.
-Filming locations include Dennistoun, Glasgow in Scotland.
+Filming locations include Dennistoun, Glasgow, in Scotland.

-It was also filmed in the semi rural town of Strathaven, South Lanarkshire, and the villages of Dunlop, East Ayrshire and Gartocharn, West Dunbartonshire.
-Other locations in Stirlingshire included Blanefield, Buchlyvie and Callander.
+It was also filmed in the semi-rural town of Strathaven, South Lanarkshire, and the villages of Dunlop, East Ayrshire, and Gartocharn, West Dunbartonshire.
+Other locations in Stirlingshire included Blanefield, Buchlyvie, and Callander.

+Broadcast

+Coldwater premiered on ITV and ITVX on 14 September 2025.

+It aired on SBS Television and SBS on Demand in Australia from 10 June 2026.

+Critical reception

+Lucy Mangan, writing in The Guardian, gave the series 3 out of 5 stars, calling it "top quality nonsense".

+Anita Singh of The Telegraph gave the series 4 stars out of 5, calling it an "enjoyably weird psychological thriller".

+Adam Sweeting of The Arts Desk called it "a smart and addictive thriller" and that Irish playwright David Ireland had "constructed the piece with fiendish skill, mingling hide-under-the-table climaxes with doses of laugh-out-loud black comedy".